OBOFoundry/OBOFoundry.github.io/docs/Citation.md

 ## Citing an ontology

 Some ontologies recommend citation of specific publications.
 Please see their respective homepages for this information.
-For example, [Uberon](http://obofoundry.org/ontology/uberon) lists two publications under "Cite."
+For example, [Uberon]({{ "ontology/uberon.html#publications" | prepend: site.baseurl }}) lists two publications under "Publications."

 In addition to the recommended publication, you should also cite the ontology using its IRI and the [new data citation extension to JATS](https://peerj.com/articles/cs-1/).
 When no specific publication is recommended, you must cite the ontology by its IRI.
 Here is an example citation: